-- 12.d.
+- 13.d.
 Historic Form.
-Maintain historic character and setbacks aligned with the Civic Center Financial and Pasadena Civic Center National Register Historic Districts and require future development to be compatible with character and scale. - 12.e.
+Maintain historic character and setbacks aligned with the Civic Center Financial and Pasadena Civic Center National Register Historic Districts and require future development to be compatible with character and scale. - 13.e.
 Bennett Plan.
-Improve the visual and physical connections between Pasadena City Hall, the Public Library, the Civic Auditorium, and Old Pasadena, supporting the historic 1925 Bennett Plan. - 12.f.
+Improve the visual and physical connections between Pasadena City Hall, the Public Library, the Civic Auditorium, and Old Pasadena, supporting the historic 1925 Bennett Plan. - 13.f.
 City Hall Views and Streetscapes.
-Preserve views of City Hall through height limits in surrounding blocks and enhance streetscapes on Garfield Avenue and Holly Street as important civic promenades. - 12.g.
+Preserve views of City Hall through height limits in surrounding blocks and enhance streetscapes on Garfield Avenue and Holly Street as important civic promenades. - 13.g.
 High-quality Public Spaces.
-Support the development of new public spaces and investment in existing public spaces that further establishes the area as a people-oriented environment and center of public life which can host ceremonies, events, and activities.
+Support the development of new public spaces and investment in existing public spaces that further establishes the area as a people-oriented environment and center of public life that can host ceremonies, events, and activities, such as Centennial Square.

-- 12.h.
+- 13.h.
 Colorado Boulevard.
-Focus active commercial and mixed-use buildings along Colorado Boulevard, Pasadena's "main street", which help to connect commercial and pedestrian activity in the Old Pasadena and Playhouse subareas. - 12.i.
+Focus active commercial and mixed-use buildings along Colorado Boulevard, Pasadena's "main street," which help to connect commercial and pedestrian activity in the Old Pasadena and Playhouse subareas. - 13.i.
 Union Street.
-Encourage active ground floor uses and design along Union Street near Pasadena City Hall to better integrate the Pasadena City Hall area with commercial activity on Colorado Boulevard. - 12.j.
+Encourage active ground floor uses and design along Union Street near Pasadena City Hall to better integrate the Pasadena City Hall area with commercial activity on Colorado Boulevard. - 13.j.
 Public Art.
-Preserve and enhance existing art in the subarea and explore opportunities to create new public art which focuses on Pasadena's identity and history. - 12.k.
+Preserve and enhance existing art in the subarea and explore opportunities to create new public art which focuses on Pasadena's identity and history. - 13.k.
 Paseo Connection.
-Expand the east-west paseo network to connect Plotkin Alley and Paseo Colorado, thereby improving pedestrian connections and reducing large block sizes in the subarea. - 12.1.
+Expand the east/west paseo network to connect Plotkin Alley and Paseo Colorado, thereby improving pedestrian connections and reducing large block sizes in the subarea. - 13.1.
 Pedestrian Improvements.
-Support implementation of the City's Pedestrian Plan along high priority corridors, which include Corson Street, Walnut Street, Union Street, Colorado Boulevard, Los Robles Avenue, Marengo Avenue, and Arroyo Parkway within the Civic Center subarea. - 12.m.
+Support Complete Streets enhancements along high priority corridors, which include Corson Street, Walnut Street, Union Street, Colorado Boulevard, Green Street, Los Robles Avenue, Garfield Avenue, Marengo Avenue, and Arroyo Parkway, in alignment with the Civic Center/Midtown Streetscapes Plan. - 13.m.
 Bicycle Improvements.
-Support implementation of the City's Bikeway Transportation Action Plan with amenities to complement the planned two-way cycle track along Union Street and enhance active transportation infrastructure for users of all levels of experience. - 12.n.
+Support implementation of the City's Bikeway Transportation Action Plan with amenities to complement the cycle track along Union Street and enhance active transportation infrastructure for users of all levels of experience. - 13.n.
 Shade and Greening.
-Increase tree canopy and shade to encourage pedestrian mobility throughout the district and create a sense of place worthy of the subarea's "City Beautiful" vision.
+Increase tree canopy and shade to encourage pedestrian mobility throughout the District and create a sense of place worthy of the subarea's original "City Beautiful" vision.